Our merger with Australian Mutual Bank

 Will there be changes to my interest rates or accounts?

-Will I still be a member of Teachers Mutual Bank Limited if the merger proceeds?
+Will I still be a member of Teachers Mutual Bank Limited after the merger?

 Yes.
-If the merger proceeds, you’ll still be a member of Teachers Mutual Bank Limited.
+You’ll still be a member of Teachers Mutual Bank Limited.

 I have accounts with both Teachers Mutual Bank Limited and Australian Mutual Bank.
 What happens to my accounts?